 Never ignore the ceiling: In the main bedroom, for example, the ceiling is a subtle pink that bathes the room in soft light.

 Lighting matters: Don’t shy away from a large light fixture.
-It draws your eye up, reveals the architecture.
+It draws your eye up to reveal the architecture.

 Be a bookworm: I know screens are practical choices for reading, but bookcases are so important.
 Your books are a reflection of your tastes and history.
 I tell my clients, “If you love a book, buy it in hardback.
 Use your Kindle for the beach reads.”